-In this comprehensive guide, we’ll explore the various factors to consider when choosing leather for laser engraving.
+In this comprehensive guide, we’ll explore the various factors to consider when choosing the right leather for laser engraving.

 1. Type of Leather: